 2. He Appeared On Matlock

-Underrated band and Mayberry residents The Dillards weren’t the only country music stars in the Andy Griffith multiverse.
-The “Chattahoochee” singer appears briefly as a country singer in 1992 Matlock episode “The Vacation.”
+Mayberry residents The Dillards weren't the only bluegrass, country and gospel music performers in the Andy Griffith multiverse.
+The "Chattahoochee" hit-maker appears briefly as a country singer in 1992 Matlock episode "The Vacation."

 3. He Owned a Monkey